jordanbyron/prawn-labels/README.md

-# Prawn/Labels: A simple helper to generate labels for Prawn PDFs
+# Prawn/Labels: A simple label generator for Prawn PDFs

 Prawn/Labels takes the guess work out of generating labels using Prawn >= 0.12.0